AlexMercedCoder/tutorialblog/content/blog/2026/2026-02-debp-05-schema-evolution-without-breaking-consumers.md

 When an application team changes a REST API endpoint, they version it.
 They deprecate the old version.
 They give consumers time to migrate.
 They don't silently rename fields and hope nobody notices.

 Data schemas deserve the same discipline.
 Your columns are fields.
 Your tables are endpoints.
-Your downstream consumers — dashboards, ML pipelines, reports, other pipelines — are API clients.
+Your downstream consumers : dashboards, ML pipelines, reports, other pipelines,  are API clients.
 When you change the schema, you change the contract.

 The difference: API changes are usually intentional and reviewed.
-Schema changes often happen accidentally — a source system updates its export format, an engineer renames a column for readability, a new data type is introduced.
+Schema changes often happen accidentally : a source system updates its export format, an engineer renames a column for readability, a new data type is introduced.
 Without guardrails, these changes propagate downstream silently.

 ## Safe vs. Breaking Changes